Alliance of Democrats (Poland): Rebirth after 2009

 Due to the financial considerations required under the Polish political system, parties need to have sufficient funding to finance large-scale campaigns if they are new or have recently obtained under 3% of voters' support.
 The Democratic Party possessed a large number of properties, which made it possible to finance several political campaigns after sale of these properties.
 The value of its assets is estimated at PLN 65 to 250 million, as the Rzeczpospolita newspaper calculated.

 After 2009, new politicians joined the party, such as centrist-conservative Paweł Piskorski.
 The party restored their representation in parliament, by taking over of the members of the Democratic Party – demokraci.pl group consisting of three members (including Marian Filar, Bogdan Lis and Jan Widacki).
-After Paweł Piskorski rise to the leadership of the party many of its old members of party resigned from being members of SD.
+After Paweł Piskorski rise to the leadership of the party, many old members the of party resigned.
 In the 2009 European Elections, the party's candidates obtained 0.027% of votes because of registration problems and lack of organisation.
 Since May 2009 the Alliance of Democrats has been a member of the European Democratic Party.
 SD supported former Minister of Foreign Affairs Andrzej Olechowski's candidature in the 2010 presidential election.
 In the 2011 parliamentary elections, Alliance did not register any lists but three candidates who were enlisted on the Poland Comes First election list but were supported by SD received 0.0031% of the popular vote.
 The Party was to announce its new political programme at its XXVI Congress.

 Before the 2019 European elections, SD declared its desire to join the European Coalition, however, none of the party members were on its electoral list.

 Before the 2019 parliamentary elections, SD joined the Polish Coalition.
 Several members were on the PSL list, but they had not won any seats in the Sejm.